andrea-cas/tableau-dash/README.md

 - `Delay_Type.csv`: Provides information about the types of delays.
 - `Airports`: Includes information about delays for cities and airports.

+You can find these datasets in the `data` directory of this repository.

 ## Visualizations

 - **Bar Chart: Total Flight Delay Time by Airline** - This chart shows the total delay time in minutes for each airline, showing worst performances first.